Overhead line: Overhead catenary systems in the United States

 Part of Boston's Blue Line through the northeast suburbs uses overhead lines, as does the Green Line.

+In the Chicago metropolitan area, both Metra and NICTD have a network of electrified commuter lines originating at Millennium Station.
+The electrification extends South Bend and Munster in Indiana, as well as Blue Island and University Park in Illinois.
 The Yellow Line on the Chicago "L" used an overhead catenary system for the west half of the route, switching to third rail for the east half.
 This was discontinued in 2004 when the entire route was converted to third rail.

+Denver's RTD operates a mixture of 4 electrified heavy rail and 6 light rail rapid transit lines throughout the Denver metropolitan area, totalling 113.1 mi of track.

-On the San Francisco peninsula in California, the Caltrain commuter rail system completed the installation of an overhead contact system (OCS) in 2023, to prepare for the conversion of its 160-year old San Francisco-to-San José Peninsula Corridor to fully electrified service in September 2024.
+On the San Francisco Peninsula in California, the Caltrain commuter rail system completed the installation of an overhead contact system (OCS) in 2023, to prepare for the conversion of its 160-year old San Francisco-to-San José Peninsula Corridor to fully electrified service in September 2024.